HL7/codex-radiation-therapy/input/pagecontent/index.md

 The authors recognize HL7 sponsorship and input from [Cross-Group Projects](http://www.hl7.org/Special/committees/cgp/index.cfm).

-Steve Bratt leads the [CodeX FHIR Accelerator](https://confluence.hl7.org/display/COD/CodeX+Home), a member-driven community with a core goal of leveraging FHIR-based standards to achieve interoperability within the healthcare community to improve health for all.member-driven community accelerating implementation around mCODE standard.
+Steve Bratt leads the [CodeX FHIR Accelerator](https://confluence.hl7.org/display/COD/CodeX+Home), a member-driven community with a core goal of leveraging FHIR-based standards to achieve interoperability within the healthcare community to improve health for all.
 Capability statements were rendered with tools developed by Eric Haas and modified by Corey Spears.
 Max Masnick wrote the [Data Dictionary generator](https://github.com/HL7/fhir-mCODE-ig/tree/master/data-dictionary).

 Many organizations have been involved in the modeling and defining of the radiotherapy FHIR profiles that are defined in the CodeX RT IG: